-Short Courses can help you brush up on your existing skills or learn about an area you are interested in.
-The types of training available are varied; some might be classroom based, whilst others could involve a mixture of learning in a classroom and in a working environment - this is often called 'on-the-job' training.
+There are many organisations offering a variety of courses and approaches to learning.
+Some organisations offer short courses to help you brush up on your existing skills or learn about an area you are interested in.
+Some organisations offer longer training courses where you might gain qualifications or be able to move onto further training or employment.
+The types of training available are varied; some might be classroom based or online, whilst others could involve a mixture of learning in a classroom and in a working environment - this is often called 'on-the-job' training.

-Click on the tabs below to find organisations offering short courses for young people.
+Click on the tabs below to find a variety of organisations in London offering courses for young people.

 Want to work out what you’re passionate about and gain confidence to start your career?

 On Princes Trust free courses you’ll get the chance to wow potential employers and learn from people who’ve already worked their way up at companies like ASOS, Sony, the NHS and Gap.

 We offer free courses to young people aged 11 to 30 who are out of work, education and training and currently based in the UK.

 To find courses and opportunities near you, follow this link to the Princes Trust webpage

 You can build your confidence, try a new course or start your career with The Prince’s Trust.
 Our team is available to offer advice and guidance for 11 to 30-year olds, 9am to 9pm, seven days a week.

 Click here to visit the Princes Trust to start a live chat session with an advisor.

 Our opening hours are Monday to Sunday, 9.00am to 9.00pm.